PULiiMA 2019 Wrap Up

 As stated on official IYIL website the following is said:

 Languages play a crucial role in the daily lives of people, not only as a tool for communication, education, social integration and development, but also as a repository for each person's unique identity, cultural history, traditions and memory.
 But despite their immense value, languages around the world continue to disappear at an alarming rate.

 With this in mind, the United Nations declared 2019 The Year of Indigenous Languages (IY2019) in order to raise awareness of them, not only to benefit the people who speak these languages, but also for others to appreciate the important contribution they make to our world's rich cultural diversity.

-The magnificent Darwin Convention Centre will be the host location for PULiiMA 2019
+The magnificent Darwin Convention Centre was the host location for PULiiMA 2019